 - Enter a port value in the Port text box.

 The selected protocol determines the default port setting.

-The HTTP, HTTPS and TCP protocols can share a port with UDP.
+The HTTP, HTTPS, and TCP protocols can share a port with UDP.
 For example, if service 1 uses TCP, HTTP, or HTTPS on port 80, service 2 can use UDP on port 80.
-But if service 1 uses UDP on port 80, service 2 cannot use UDP on port 80.
+If service 1 uses UDP on port 80 though, service 2 cannot use UDP on port 80.